Surgical Tables for Spinal Surgery: Complete Equipment Selection Guide

 If your program is expanding MIS, you will likely outgrow generic platforms.
 Navigation-friendly surgical tables for spinal surgery can reduce setup time and improve repeatability across teams.

-Selection Checklist: How to Choose Surgical Tables for Spinal Surgery That Fit Your OR
+Selection Checklist: How to Choose the Right Table for Your OR

-Before purchasing, map how surgical tables for spinal surgery will interact with:
+Before purchasing, map how the table will interact with:

 - your C-arm or 3D imaging system travel paths